chakravartiraj/leaner_flutter_workflow/README.md

-# leaner_flutter_workflow
+## 11 Expert Tips for a Leaner Flutter Workflow
+## Optimize Your Everyday Development Process and Code Smart, Not Hard!

-Resources Repository To Get You Started In Your Journey To Maximize Your Productivity
+Supplementary Resources To Get You Started In Your Journey To Maximize Your Productivity

 # Project 1: Optimized Complex App